Hot Springs Yoga & Bathe, Coastal Bushwalking, Whale Watching & an Indigenous Inspired Brunch

 The Mornington Peninsula is still breathtaking during winter, and this is the perfect way to see it with bucket loads of relaxation at the hot springs, active adventure on the bushwalk, land and marine wildlife spotting opportunities, plus a delicious grazing picnic lunch from local Indigenous cafe.

 Feeling refreshed and warmed up, your guide will take you to the southern edge of the Peninsula for a guided bushwalking experience with panoramic views from the clifftop looking out over the Southern Ocean.
 From June to October, it’s whale watching season so we bring an included packed lunch so we can stop and have time to spot humpback whales or southern right whales making their annual migration along the coast.
 Lunch is a beautiful grazing style picnic lunch from our friends at Cooee Cafe where you get to try unique native ingredients and fresh local produce.
-Keep an eye out on land too as we often see kangaroos, echidnas, and birdlife as we bushwalk to the dramatic Bushrangers Bay, before heading back to the vehicle and returning to McCrae mid afternoon to say our goodbyes at the end of a refreshing winter adventure.
+Keep an eye out on land too as we often see kangaroos, echidnas, and birdlife as we bushwalk to the dramatic Bushrangers Bay, before heading back to the vehicle and returning to starting point of the adventure in McCrae mid afternoon to say our goodbyes at the end of a refreshing winter adventure.

 This adventure includes coastal bushwalking done at a leisurely pace so just a moderate level of fitness is required.
 If you are unsure if this tour is suitable for you, please contact us(opens in a new tab) or check out some of our other adventures.